Nelleke20/notebook.goalpredictor/README.md

 https://www.redhat.com/en/topics/api/what-is-a-rest-api#:~:text=A%20REST%20API%20(also%20known,by%20computer%20scientist%20Roy%20Fielding.

+# first step is to create a model that predicts scores
+X check worldcup input data
+X check imbalanced dataset
+X create predictor

-# my goal is to create an api on my local machine
+# my goal is to create an api on my local machine.
 check fast and flask api
 check swagger
 create an app where you can run a button and get the score for the nxt minute